srouse/cssmodeler/README.md

 ## Updating Components/Objects

 These should be created and organized within your prototype and production code.
-They should generally follow the BEMIT structure and should try to utilize the CSS Core variables and atoms as much as possible:
+They should generally follow the BEMIT structure (although not necessary) and should try to utilize the CSS Core variables and atoms as much as possible:

 ```
 .c-appNavigation {